Kathy Flores, women's rugby legend as player and coach, dies

 Born in Philadelphia in 1955, Flores attended high school in New Jersey and earned a bachelor’s degree from East Stroudsburg University.
 She started a master’s in Exercise Physiology at Florida State University, where she began playing rugby, according to an obituary.

-In 2007, the last time Flores led the All Blues to the national championship, Worley related how Flores arrived late to the team’s hotel.
+In 2007 when Flores led the All Blues to the national championship, Worley related how Flores arrived late to the team’s hotel.
 In front of everyone, Flores “put her finger in the air — ‘We’re number one’ — and walked straight into the pool fully clothed.”

 “I’m going to hold that image of her triumphantly walking into the pool, surrounded by teammates … going way too soon, but as always, leading the way,” Worley said.